AniruddhaN2203/pes_asic_class/README.md

 As we can see y is a concatenation of 'aa'.

 # RTL design using Verilog with SKY130 Technology - Day 3
+## Introductiion to Optimizations

+**Constant Propagation and Boolean Logic Optimization**
+- Constant propagation occurs when a value that is a 0 or 1 propagates down the path of a circuit to give us an effecient version of the existing circuit through which it is propogating.
+- Boolean logic optimization is done by synthesis tools to get a very optimized logic that can be implemented effeciently and easily.
+For example the equation "assign y = a?(b?c:(c?a:0)):(!c)" reduces to something as simple as "y = a&c".
+- Constant propogation occurs in sequential logic circuits also; but only if the immediate output of the logic circuit is a constant value.
+Then it can be optimized.

+## Combinational Logic Optimization